nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Each module lesson can be mapped to multiple zoom links
   * Pros: This creates more freedom and flexibility for users to add multiple zoom links for the same lesson.
   * Cons: Locating the specific zoom link to remove is tedious as we have to iterate through the list of zoom links that are mapped to the module lesson.
-          Additionally, we need to implement a mechanism to allow users to specify the exact zoom link to be deleted since using the module name is not sufficient.
+          Additionally, we need to implement a mechanism to allow users to specify the exact zoom link to be deleted since using the module lesson is not sufficient.

 Alternative 1 was chosen as it was significantly simpler to implement and did not violate any key design principles.
 We also took into consideration the fact that it is unlikely for a single lesson to have multiple zoom links.

-##### Edit zoom link feature
+##### 3.1.4.3  Edit zoom link feature

 This feature edits an existing zoom link in a module using the module lesson that is mapped to the target zoom link.